-Let’s say your having a conversation with your child about something they want to do that just isn’t safe or a good idea in general.
-The conversation quickly turns negative when they insist that they be able to do this thing they want to do.
+Let’s say your having a conversation with your child about something they want to do that isn’t safe or a good idea in general.
+The conversation quickly turns hostile when they insist that they can do this thing they want to do.
 Then, right then, you have a choice to stay positive and not allow the emotion of the situation to take advantage of you.
 It may require that you suspend the conversation for a few minutes even.
 Then be sure to come right back to it as soon as possible.

 Kids so often model their parents, even when we’re sure that they will not.
-Later in life, you will have the opportunity to watch them with their kids and you will see you examples being demonstrated with their kids.
+Later in life, you will have the opportunity to watch them with their kids, and you will see your examples modeled with their kids.
 I like to think of this as high flying or low flying.
-The negative times are low flying and they attract low flying thoughts, words, and behaviors.
-Often because of frustration we over-react, or in our efforts to make something happen we just jump, as if by default, to the negative.
+The negative times are low flight, attracting low flying thoughts, words, and behaviors.
+Often because of frustration, we over-react, or in our efforts to make something happen, just jump, as if by default, to the negative.

 Yours for better parenting,